 “The trial court’s order sequencing discovery is consistent with and logically flows … because it would be unduly burdensome, expensive, and intrusive to require Marshalls (and also the trial court) to expend significant time and resources on representative discovery related to thousands of other employees if Williams is unable to show that the Labor Code violations he alleges he suffered have at least some factual merit.”

-The Retail Litigation Center is a public policy organization that identifies and engages in legal proceedings that affect the retail industry.
+The Retail Litigation Center is a public policy organization that identifies and engages in legal proceedings which affect the retail industry.
 The RLC, whose members include some of the country's largest retailers, was formed to provide courts with retail industry perspectives on significant legal issues, and highlight the potential industry-wide consequences of legal principles that may be determined in pending cases.